 Testing and debugging had me dial the complete EqMount-gear-driver-electronics assembly/birdsnest in, attaining one revolution in 24 hours.
 All the way down to what the markings on the mount dial could offer.
 Dead on target.

 I now had basic functionality; aim.
 But several things were missing.
 First of all, it was a birdsnest of wires and – well, stuff.
 Not pretty, and certainly not usable in the middle of a winter’s night, outside in the bitter cold in what light conditions telescopes are usually operated in; as close to zero ambient light as the operator can get.
-An enclosure, some sort of mechanical mounting, cabling & connectors to make it all practical to handle wearing gloves or mitts.
+The electronics had to be tidied up on a little PCB, an enclosure had to be made, some sort of mechanical mounting, cabling & connectors to make it all practical to handle wearing gloves or mitts.
 Oh, and some controls.
 Aim is not enough, you will have to be able to aim the scope at something of your choice…

-So, adding some sort of shuttle-mechanism is needed.
-I’ve by now gotten hold of a linear potentiometer with a center-detent; this should be connected to the Arduino (ADC + a bit of resistor-network), allowing me to implement shuttle-function.
 Box with potentiometer and connector cutouts + two connectors (battery and motor-cabling in non-interchangeable socket-plug sets for foolproof installation in the dark) is there, the whole entity is being test-run and tweaked.
-Here, the PCB is running a test/tweak scenario to get SPI running:

 Todo: